 Most attorneys can think back to the first time a CD or DVD hit their desk and they tried to open it only to discover files they have never seen before, the notorious DICOM® (Digital Imaging and Communications in Medicine).
 A DICOM is simply the international standard to transmit, store, retrieve, print, process, and display medical imaging information.
 DICOM is used in virtually all hospitals worldwide.
 It ensures the interoperability of systems used to produce, store, display, send, query, process, retrieve and print medical images and derived structured documents, as well as to manage the related workflow.

 X-rays use a type of radiation called electromagnetic waves to identify changes in density in radiation absorption to create a picture of the inside of your body.
 The images show the parts of your body in different shades of black and white because different tissues absorb different amounts of radiation.
-The calcium in you bones absorbs x-rays the most, so bones look white.
+The calcium in your bones absorbs x-rays the most, so bones look white.
 Fat and other soft tissues absorb less, and look gray.
 Air absorbs the least, so, for example, lungs look black.

 With black and white x-rays, major injuries and the postoperative hardware can often be seen without color, but a lot can be missed and the injury may not be fully understood by the layperson.
 Oftentimes, untrained individuals struggle to interpret what they see and then must rely solely on testimony.
 However, when the x-rays or CT scans are colorized, the audience (jury, adjuster, defense counsel, mediator) can connect with what they are learning about and see and understand exactly what they are looking at.
 As a result, the impact of that evidence becomes significantly more powerful.
 The x-ray is essentially brought to life.

 One of the most powerful ways we can tactically deploy colorized x-rays in litigation is using post-op images to show repairs done.
-The radiation makes is possible to easily to tell the bone from any surgical hardware such as plates, rods and screws.
+The radiation makes it possible to easily distinguish the bone from any surgical hardware such as plates, rods and screws.
 Most audiences can easily see those.
 However, the use of color adds another depth to these and allows the audience to see the screws as metallic and the bone as a yellowish-gray shade of white, bringing it to life and usually invoking a reaction to the effect of “ouch, glad that’s not me.”

 Pre- and post-op x-rays can even be used to show the extent of what was necessary to try to fix the client like in the images below.
 Who would question how painful that recovery was?